-If you're trying to compare one company's revenues to another, how is it possible when the tags are different?
+How is it possible to compare one company’s revenues to another when the tags are different?
 How do you even know what to search for?
-It's really difficult, if not impossible to compare one company to another when the XBRL tags differ this much.
+It’s really difficult, if not impossible to compare one company to another when the XBRL tags differ this much.

 Mixing Up Positives and Negatives on the Cash Flow Statement

 Another more fundamental issue that has been explored extensively by the academic community has been the complex nature of statement line item values and their relationships to other line items on financial statements.